vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 ## About the author

-My name is Leonardo Giordani, I was born in 1977 with Star Wars, bash, Apple ][, BSD, Dire Straits, The Silmarillion.
+My name is Leonardo Giordani, I was born in Italy in 1977.
+That year gave to the world also Star Wars, bash, Apple ][, BSD, Dire Straits, The Silmarillion.
 I'm interested in operating systems and computer languages, photography, fantasy and science fiction, video and board games, guitar playing, and (too) many other things.

 I studied and used several programming languages, from the Z80 and x86 Assembly to Python and Scala.
 I love mathematics and cryptography.
 I'm mainly interested in open source software, and I like both the theoretical and practical aspects of computer science.

 For 13 years I was a C/Python programmer and devops for a satellite imagery company. and I am currently infrastructure engineer at [WeGotPOP](https://www.wegotpop.com), a UK company based in London and New York that creates innovative software for film productions.

 In 2013 I started publishing some technical thoughts on my blog, [The Digital Cat](http://thedigitalcatonline.com).
+In 2018 I published my first book with Leanpub, "Clean Architectures in Python", which at the time of writing has been already downloaded over than 10,000 times.

 ## Acknowledgments